Sussex County Law Library

 Public Access:

-The public is welcome to use the library and all its resources whenever the building is open and library staff is present.
-While we accept walk-ins, because of limited staffing, it is best to call ahead to make sure that staff will be present to assist you.
-All visitors to the Superior Court Annex where the library is located are screened by court security.
-Cellular phones and other personal electronic devices are allowed in court facilities, with restrictions, under a court pilot program.
+The public is welcome to use the library and all its resources whenever the building is open.
+All visitors to the Family Court Courthouse where the library is located are screened by court security.
+Cellular telephones and other personal electronic devices are allowed in court facilities with restrictions which can be found in the Portable Electronic Devices policy.

 Please see the Patron Code of Conduct for further information.